 We walked out of KusiKuy full and content.
 We could see why it had gotten so many good reviews online.
 The service was exceptional, the food was great, and the prices were about average.

 You do have to walk a couple of blocks from the Plaza de Armas which is in the center of town, but that’s a good thing if you want to get away from the crowds.
-Overall, I would recommend KusiKuy to anyone wanting to try cuy for the first time or to anyone looking for a restaurant in Cusco with a great ambiance.
-I know most have a problem with eating guinea pig.
+Overall, we would recommend KusiKuy to anyone wanting to try cuy for the first time or to anyone looking for a restaurant in Cusco with a great ambiance.
+We know most have a problem with eating guinea pig.
 But that’s what traveling is about right?
 Getting out of your comfort zone and trying something new.

 Address: Calle Amargura 140 Cusco, Peru